|DataQuest Solutions are pleased to provide advice on:-

 ACME Portable Computer GmbH: 2 years.

-Mission Technology Group, Inc. (dba Magma): 1 year.
+Mission Technology Group, Inc. (Magma products), now acquired by One Stop Systems: 1 year.

 As the hardware from these companies is manufactured outside the U.K. by ordering